Overdose In Nicotine Is On The Rise

 - Weakness and lethargy, slow response to stimulus and muscle problems

 Inducing vomiting without medical supervision is also not advised.
-Drinking water and hydrating patients in emergency rooms are also common treatments for nicotine overdose, but generally the symptoms will be treated as the overall treatment for nicotine overdose.
+Drinking water and hydrating patients in emergency rooms are also common treatments for an overdose in nicotine, but generally the symptoms will be treated as the overall treatment for an overdose in nicotine.

-The Archives of Toxicology notes that prognosis is good in mild cases of nicotine overdose, with nicotine poisoning symptoms easing as soon as a few hours after ingestion and severe cases showing symptoms for as long as 24 hours.
+The Archives of Toxicology notes that prognosis is good in mild cases of overdose in nicotine, with nicotine poisoning symptoms easing as soon as a few hours after ingestion and severe cases showing symptoms for as long as 24 hours.

 The same review notes that severe symptoms for a significant amount of nicotine poisoning can lead to paralysis, coma, and death.
 However most nicotine overdoses will result in a good prognosis and complete recovery if medical attention is sought immediately.